dandroos/fuertecode/content/about.md

 ---
 about_heading: About
-biog: Hi!
+biog: "Hi!
 My name is Dave!
 I am an Englishman fast-approaching middle age and have been living happily on the Canary Island of Fuerteventura for the past few years.
 When I am not in front of a computer, I am usually volunteering at my local dog rescue centre.
 I enjoy hanging out with, and taking photos of, all the dogs!
 I am also an amateur musician and enjoy playing the piano to unwind.

 I am a full-stack web developer, primarily working with the MERN stack and Gatsby.
-However, I have experience with other languages and tech, such as Python, PHP, Go, Electron, WordPress, Django, Laravel and more!
+However, I have experience with other languages and tech, such as Python, PHP, Go, Electron, WordPress, Django, Laravel and more!"
 my_links:
     - link:
         link_name: Instagram